With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 • drying with a special sponge;

-• hemming of the oil seal;
+• hemming of the omentum;

 • amputation of the affected part;